lauslim12/mizu/README.md

 ## Features

 - User should be able to press a button to tell the system that they have drunk a glass of water.
-- User should be able to see their intakes of water.
+- User should be able to see their intakes of water for today, and it shall reset tomorrow.
 - User can change the application theme, language, and font.

 ## Technologies